AnthonyPAlicea/anthonyalicea/blog/understanding-react-compiler.md

 <small>To gain a complete, accurate mental model of React by deep diving into its internals, check out my new course <b><a href="https://understandingreact.com">Understanding React</a></b> where we dig into React's source code.
 I've found a deep understanding of React's internals greatly helps even devs with years of React experience.</small>

-## Compilers, Transpiler, and Optimizers
+## Compilers, Transpilers, and Optimizers

 We hear the terms compiler, transpiler, and optimizer thrown about the modern JavaScript ecosystem.
 What are they?